 It is thought the increased tryptophan transport into the brain (which produces serotonin via 5-HTP) is a possible causative factor of fatigue, and replenishing oxidized BCAAs to preserve the ratio can attenuate fatigue production.

-Theoretically, it is thought that tryptophan uptake into the brain increases during exercise and the increased synthesis of serotonin promotes fatigue and sedation.
-As BCAAs share the same transport into the brain as serotonin, it is thought loading them prior to exercise is able to hinder tryptophan uptake and serotonin production thus hindering fatigue production
+Theoretically, tryptophan uptake into the brain increases during exercise.
+The increased synthesis of serotonin promotes fatigue and sedation.
+As BCAAs share the same transport into the brain as serotonin, it is thought loading them prior to exercise is able to hinder tryptophan uptake and serotonin production, thus hindering the onset of fatigue

 Rats fed 3.57-4.76% of the diet as BCAAs for 6 weeks (control at 1.78%) failed to alter post-exercise serotonin in the hypothalamus as assessed by biopsy but elsewhere valine supplemented (20mg/kg bodyweight) injected immediately prior to running was able to prevent an exercise-induced increase in serotonin production (measured in hippocampus) at 30 minutes, with mixed efficacy at 90 minutes (serotonin was lower, tryptophan and 5-HIAA were not)

 Adding BCAAs to the rat diet may not prevent serotonin synthesis in the brain, while timed ingestion prior to physical activity (to ensure high levels in serum) has been noted to be effective with isolated valine